YanBC/file2printf/README.md

 # Description
 This script perform a basic simple task: transform a text file to C/C++ string.
 I don't know what's your user case.
 For me, I find myself often in a situation where I am writing a bash script and have to create a predefined configuration file.
-I normally just ```printf``` it.
+I normally just ```printf``` it as below.
 This script can come in handy.
 ```bash
 printf <c/c++ style string>
 ```